Xubuntu/wiki.xubuntu.org/Iso-Testing.md

 ### Submitting Results

-Once you have moved through the testcase you are in a position to report your result on the tracker, you will see this section of the tracker page directly following the testcase detail
+Once you have completed the testcase you are in a position to report your result on the tracker, you will see this section of the tracker page directly following the testcase detail